-Sue Bryars: Chair of Governors
+Susan Bryars: Chair of Governors.

 MARK RATCHFORD: HEADTEACHER

 I joined the school in September 2017 having been a Headteacher in Peterborough and Northamptonshire.
-It is essential that the leadership work closely together to ensure the strategic vision of the school is realised.
+It is essential that the leadership work closely together to ensure that the strategic vision of the school is realised.
 It is our Mission to: ' Work together so that everyone can achieve their unique potential'.

-James Stubbs: Co-opted Governor
+Mark Currier: Co-opted Governor

 Lisa Burton: Staff Governor